6 min read

 No matter the size of your TV, we can guarantee that you will find an expert TV mover with Wise Move.

 Oh, and one final tip!
 Make sure to take a photo of the cables and cords.
-After successfully moving to your new home, you'll want to know how to quickly set everything up so you can install your DSTV and watch the Rugby 😉 We've got your back!
+After successfully moving to your new home, you'll want to know how to quickly set everything up so you can watch the Rugby 😉 We've got your back!

 Appliance removals service across SA